sehmim/mcphy/README.md

 ### 💻 Programmatic API

-Use MCPHy as a library in your Node.js projects:
+Use MCPhy as a library in your Node.js projects:

 ```typescript
 import { MCPServer, SwaggerAPIParser, ManifestGenerator } from 'mcphy';